srydell/termolabHandbook/README.md

 # Modification

 The labs will most likely change over the years.
-If there is any mistakes made in this handbook, please make a pull request to correct it.
+If there are any mistakes made in this handbook, or anything you would like to add, please make a pull request and correct it.